dndg/FinderOptaWatchdogTutorial/content.md

 #### Configuring the watchdog

-As explained during this tutorial, the Finder Opta can leverage the `Watchdog` class provided by MbedOS to set a hardware timer that resets the device in case of malfunctions.
+As explained at the beginning of this tutorial, the Finder Opta can leverage the `Watchdog` class provided by MbedOS to set a hardware timer that resets the device in case of malfunctions.

 ```cpp
 #include <Arduino.h>